redersmp/VexSnippets/README.md

 ### VEX basics
 When focus is on the code window, the keyboard shortcut `alt + e` opens the Houdini script editor.

-When editing in the code window, press `ctrl + enter` to commit the change and update Houdini.
+When editing in the code window, press `ctrl + return` to commit the change and update Houdini.

+Trigonometry functions such as `sin` and `cos` use radians, not degrees.

 Exit a code snippet early using the `return` statement.

-Trigonometry functions such as `sin` and `cos` use radians, not degrees.

 #### Reading parameters
 The ch*() functions evaluate a parameter and return its value.